 Example: He himself finished the whole job.

-Incorrect: Someone has to do it—and they have to do it well.
+Not consistent: Someone has to do it, and they have to do it well.

 The problem is that someone is singular, but they is plural.
 If we change they to he or she, we get a rather clumsy sentence, even if it is technically correct.

-Replacing an ungrammatical sentence with a poorly written correction is a bad bargain.
+Replacing an inconsistent sentence with a poorly written one is a bad bargain.
 The better option is to rewrite.

 Many writers abhor the he or she solution.
-Following are more examples of why rewriting is a better idea than using he or she or him or her to make sentences grammatical.
+Following are more examples of why rewriting is a better idea than using he or she or him or her to keep sentences consistent.